 In a tight labor market, companies are focused on improving all aspects of their employee experience.
 A satisfying employee experience is more than flashy perks and benefits, however.

 Another important part of an employee’s experience is the opportunity to take on more responsibility and advance at their job.
+Some believe that there's a secret formula or key personality traits that lead to promotions.
+At your company, it's important that employees understand exactly how employees are promoted.

 We surveyed 505 full-time employees to learn about their experience adding responsibilities and receiving promotions.